dhruvp987/dhruvp987/README.md

 That’s why I decided to pursue Computer Science, and keep learning and living with the cutting edge.

-I helped on a website that can suggest ways to improve a room’s safety against natural disasters, using Google Gemini, winning 1st place at a J.P.
+I helped on a website that can suggest ways to improve a room’s safety against natural disasters using Google Gemini, winning 1st place at a J.P.
 Morgan Chase affiliated hackathon.
 Right now, I am learning how to leverage LLMs even further, first with a chatbot that can easily host and make accessible local, powerful, and private models on a variety of hardware.

 I want to build exciting things!
 Today, the excitement is AI.
 Whatever it is tomorrow, I will be there!